 There’s no one silver bullet to handling a crisis, but there are some rules which, if you follow them, should prevent you from making things worse.
 So if you’re ever in a pickle, take a quick look at this list – and give serious thought to phoning a comms advisor for help.

-Before you say anything official to anyone, find out as much as you can about the facts of the situation.
-If it’s an operational disaster unfolding this may not be very much but whatever you say must be 100% accurate.
-Never speculate.
-Saying “I’m sure that it can’t be a problem with our production,” will land you in much deeper trouble later on if you’re wrong.
+Before you make any official statement, find out as much as you can about what’s happened.
+Sometimes facts can be thin on the ground, such as when an operational disaster is unfolding.
+But on no account speculate.
+Saying something like, “I’m sure that it can’t be a problem with our production,” can land you in much deeper trouble later on if you’re wrong.
 If you don’t know, then reassure people that you’re looking into it.

 - Tell your colleagues first